 Part V — Other Expenses

-Part V is where you include any expenses not listed in Part II.
+Part V is where you include any business expenses not listed in Part II.
 The list of expenses in Part II doesn’t include every type of allowed expense.
 There are simply too many to list.

 For example, business software is a common deduction, but many types of software don’t fit into any of the Part II categories.
 In Part V, write “software” or a description of the software and the amount you paid for it.
 Repeat for all of your expenses not covered in Part II.

 Of course, you need to make sure any expenses you list are a valid business expense in the eyes of the IRS.
+Ask a tax professional if you’re not sure whether you can deduct something.

 You’ll need to file Schedule C if you’re a sole proprietor and don’t have a corporation.
 Schedule C doesn’t provide tax advice, and there may be special rules that limit or don’t allow deductions even for types of expenses that are listed.
 Be sure to research the tax rules for your type of business or talk to a tax professional to make sure you’re claiming proper expenses.